Challenge level: 4 out of 5

 In addition to paying your registration fee (£99) and fundraising the minimum sponsorship target (£990), you will need to budget for:

-If you don't reach your fundraising target, you are welcome to transfer to another challenge for Women V Cancer, with all the funds you have already raised and your registration fee going towards the new challenge.
+If you don't reach your fundraising target, you can top up the remaining funds yourself or you're more than welcome to transfer to another challenge for Women V Cancer, with all the funds you have already raised and your registration fee going towards the new challenge.
 Please get in touch with us at least 14 weeks before the challenge departure date and we can transfer you for an admin fee of £50.

 Check our our awesome seasonal fundraising ideas to help you reach your target.